nvda-art/ART-benchmark/plan.md

 - RPyC: Use their async features for streaming
 - ZeroMQ: Use pyzmq async API with REQ/REP for simple calls, PUSH/PULL for streaming
 - gRPC: Use standard streaming features
+- Pyro4: Use Pyro4's name server for service discovery and its proxy mechanism for remote calls

 ## Windows-Specific Strategy
 Windows presents unique challenges: